 - Swimming: There is no swimming allowed in the gorge.

 - Parking: There are parking lots at every one of the three entrances.
 You can also try to park in the neighborhood near the main entrance.

 - Facilities: Restrooms are available at every entrance (not along the trail though) as well as snack bars and gift shops.
 You'll also find picnic tables, grills, a pavilion as well as playgrounds and an Olympic size swimming pool.

 - Shuttle Service: Runs between all three entrances (main, south, upper) every 15-20 minutes while the gorge trail is open.
 Fee: $3 per person.
 Between mid-May and mid-June, it only runs on weekends.
 After that daily from mid-June until Labor Day.
 After Labor Day again on weekends only, same as in spring.

 - Maps: The official maps are quite helpful: Park Map and Trail Map.
-Additionaly, you can find a topography map here: Topo Map
+Additionally, you can find a topography map here: Topo Map

-Must see trail.
-1.5 miles one way.
-Open from mid-May until late October.
+The Gorge Trail in Watkins Glen State Park is a must-see trail.
+The length is 1.5 miles one way.
+It is open from mid-May until late October.
 Only on the Gorge Trail, you’ll experience the 19 waterfalls of the park as well as stunning views of the gorge itself.
 The trail has more than 800 steps and is well maintained.

 On the Gorge Trail, you're not only seeing waterfalls, but you'll also be going behind them as well as through tunnels and over bridges.
 Tip: If you are not taking an educational tour stop at the interpretive panels which provide interesting details.
 Find out about the iconic landmarks you'll discover on the Gorge Trail in the text below.